 Gulf Shores, Alabama

-Another Alabama park that is primarily a water park.
+Another Alabama park that is primarily a water park (it is called Waterville, after all).
 Among its featured attractions are a Flowrider surfing ride, a wave pool, a lazy river, and the Screamin' Demon speed slide.
 The dry rides include Cannonball Run, a wooden coaster that hits 50 mph, plus mini-golf, kiddie rides, go-karts, and a bungee trampoline.